SkylineCommunications/dataminer-docs/user-guide/part_5/SolIDP/DataMiner_IDP_components.md

 ## DataMiner IDP components

-By default, DataMiner IDP consists of the following elements (from version 1.1.5 onwards):
+By default, DataMiner IDP consists of the following elements:

 | Element                           | Protocol                                                    | Description                                                                                                                           |
 |-----------------------------------|-------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|